Open Dental

-Open Dental, previously known as Free Dental, is an open source dental practice management software licensed under the GNU General Public License.
+Open Dental, previously Free Dental, is a proprietary software tool for dental practice management.
 It is written in the C# programming language compatible with Microsoft .NET Framework and was first released in 2003.
 Current versions of the software require Microsoft Windows, but earlier versions supported other operating systems, including Linux.
-The full function version is only available under the commercial license because it includes royalty-bearing, licensed materials from the American Dental Association (ADA), the Code on Dental Procedures and Nomenclature (CDT).

 Open Dental is owned and sponsored by Open Dental Software, Inc., an Oregon corporation.
-The company’s revenue comes from monthly technical support fees, required for the first 6 months of use.
 The first Open Dental customer bought technical support services on July 22, 2003.

-Database

-The database uses the dual-licensed MySQL database program.
-Both local preferences and those which apply to every computer in the office are stored in the MySQL database.

-The database schema is published and publicly viewable.

-Features

-Appointment

-Create unlimited operatories and unlimited providers.